Are you a woman who wants to get started with calisthenics?

 - and you feel comfortable handling weights.

-Both have amazing benefits, and you can’t go wrong with either.
+Both types of resistance training have amazing benefits, and you can’t go wrong with either.

-Women who are new to fitness might want to start with three days a week.
-This will allow your body to recover and adapt before progressing to more intense routines.
+Women who are new to fitness should train three days a week.
+This training frequency will allow your body to recover and adapt before progressing to more intense routines.

 Can you build muscle with calisthenics?